ground-truth-ai/amlaidatatests/docs/get-started/quickstart/index.rst

        $ pip install amlaidatatests

 #.
-Install the gcloud SDK, following the instructions for your platform `here <https://cloud.google.com/sdk/docs/install>`_.
+Install the gcloud SDK, following the `instructions for your platform <https://cloud.google.com/sdk/docs/install>`_.

 #.
 Authenticate to Google using the gcloud SDK